Cook smarter

 Crumb Structure

-The internal texture of bread defined by the size, shape, and distribution of air pockets — ranging from tight and uniform to open and irregular.
+Crumb structure is the internal texture of bread defined by the size, shape, and distribution of air pockets (alveoli) — ranging from tight and uniform (sandwich loaves) to open and irregular (ciabatta, sourdough).

-Crumb structure refers to the internal texture of bread — the pattern of holes (alveoli) you see when you slice a loaf open.
+Crumb structure refers to the internal texture of bread: the pattern of holes (alveoli) you see when you slice a loaf open.
 It tells you everything about how the dough was mixed, fermented, shaped, and baked.
-Experienced bakers can diagnose exactly what went right or wrong in a bake just by looking at a cross-section.
+I've learned more from slicing my loaves through the center than from any baking book.
+Each cross-section is a report card on every decision you made.

 Crumb is not about aesthetics.
 A wild, open crumb looks impressive on social media, but it makes a terrible sandwich.
-The goal is always the right crumb for the bread you are making.
+The goal is always the right crumb for the bread you're making.

 These terms describe the two ends of the spectrum: